varshapwalia/swym_scraper/README.md

 ## Structure

-1. Controllers for APIs needed to do ML
+1. Controllers for APIs needed and handling requests.
 2. Models for Database structuring
 3. Scripts for custom jobs and intiating projects.
 4. Workers for cron and queing based jobs